ydb-platform/ydb/ydb/docs/en/core/yql/reference/yql-core/udf/list/knn.md

 An ML model can do quantization, or it can be done manually with YQL.

-Below are quantization example in YQL.
+Below there is a quantization example in YQL.

 #### Float -> Int8